IzabelaKrupinska/AI-on-Microsoft-Azure/Azure-Bot-Service.md

 Interaction methods can be buttons or cards too.
 We can edit it in Send a response.
 The Bot Framework Composer offers the LUIS recognizer as a means to access the Language Understanding technology.

 Bot Framework Composer is free tool.

+### Use cases of bots
+Bots can be used on websites to help you use the site.
+On websites where we can buy something as a customer advisor.
+On the hotline of companies' websites, hospitals, sanitary services, police, travel agencies.
+These are just a few examples.
+Because bots can be used wherever the client needs an appropriate, individual answer on a given topic.
+Bots are use to provide a first-line of automated support through the full range of channels that we use to communicate.